 As per the traditional governance model, the company’s management is accountable only to the shareholders.
 But nowadays, this scenario has been completely changed because many corporations are having the opinion that apart from the shareholders, many other constituents exist in the business environment and the management is answerable to them also.
 As the business operates in an environment and there are many factors which affect it.
 Similarly, the steps taken by the entity will also have a positive or a negative impact on its constituents.
 These constituents, are classified in the following categories:

 - Government and its agencies

-The following are the differences between shareholder and stakeholder:
+The following are the differences between shareholders and stakeholders:

 - The person holding the shares of the company is known as Shareholders.
-The party having a stake in the company or organization is known as Stakeholder.
+The party having a stake in the company or organisation is known as Stakeholder.

 - Shareholders are the owners of the company as they had bought the financial shares, issued by the company.
 Conversely, Stakeholders are the interested parties who affect or gets affected by the company’s policies and objectives.

 - Shareholders are a part of the Stakeholders.
 It can also be said that shareholders are stakeholders, but the stakeholders are not necessarily the shareholders of the company.

 - Shareholders lay emphasis on the return on their investment made in the company.
 On the other hand, Stakeholders focuses on the performance, profitability, and liquidity of the company.